Thermory vs. Composite Decking

 A common point of comparison between composite decks and wood decks is rot resistance.
 Composite-enthusiasts are quick to point out that wood decks will only last 10-12 years.
 But remember – Thermory isn’t like other wood.
 It’s better.
 Thermory Benchmark Ash comes with 25+ year rot resistance rating, Thermory Benchmark Pine comes with a 20+ year rot resistance rating.
 For Thermory Drift products, those numbers are the same.
 And unlike composites, Thermory doesn’t require additional treatments or coatings to achieve this rating – it’s simply a natural result of our thermal modification process.
 And rot-resistance ratings matter, because materials that absorb moisture are a breeding ground for mold, then rot, then “uh oh, we need a new deck!”
 So while some composites may have comparable rot resistance ratings, make sure you know what you’re buying and if it requires additional treatments.
 Thermory doesn’t.

 The lumber industry takes some flak for destruction of rainforests.
 And you know what?
 Some of that is deserved.
 But there are many companies out there who take their responsibility to the planet very seriously, and Thermory is among them.
 Our wood is sourced with reliably responsible methods.
-Most of our softwood comes from Scandinavia, an area known for having the most responsible forestry practices in the word.
+Most of our softwood comes from Scandinavia, an area known for having the most responsible forestry practices in the world.
 Our hardwood comes reputable and reliable mills in North American and Europe.
 Deciduous forests are naturally-renewing, meaning responsible lumbering does them no harm.
 And there’s more to sustainability than sourcing.
 Thermory products are modified in chambers in Europe (Estonia!), and shipped to the US.
 If you’re not totally in-the-know about fuel efficiencies, here’s a quick fact: shipping by water is the single most fuel-efficient method.
 It’s more than twice as efficient as freight trains and nearly 10 times as efficient as 18-wheeler trucks.
 Because of Thermory’s innovative installation solutions (read on to learn more about those!), installation leaves almost no wasted product.
 Composites boast the use of recycled materials, preventing plastic from ending up in landfills.
 We think that’s great, but we also think a world less dependent on plastic and more in tune with our natural, renewable resources (like non-tropical wood!) is a better solution.
 Visit the Thermory Footprint page to learn more about our commitment to sustainability.